Nothing is worse than a bad demo…

-A bunch of people that subscribe to my monthly business development newsletter have told me that their favorite part is the business tactics I share in the “Tactic of the Month” section….
+A bunch of people that subscribe to my newsletter have told me that their favorite part is the business tactics I share in the “Tactic of the Month” section….

 So I thought I’d share the first 5 on this here tablet in case you missed them.

 Business Tactic 1: Good Cop / Bad Cop

 In business development you’re bound to encounter some situations where you’re not going to make the other party happy (i.e. you can’t accomodate a request, you need an update on where a deal stands that they’re not ready to give etc).

 People like doing business with people they like.